Kalman Packouz

-Kalman Packouz was an Orthodox rabbi who pioneered various Jewish educational initiatives geared towards baalei teshuva ("returnee to Judaism") outreach.
+Kalman Packouz (May 15, 1950 — November 15, 2019) was an Orthodox rabbi who pioneered various Jewish educational initiatives geared towards baalei teshuva ("returnee to Judaism") outreach.

 Biography

 Packouz was raised in Portland, Oregon, and attended Temple Beth Israel, a Reform temple.
 In 1979, after receiving rabbinical ordination in Jerusalem, Packouz started the first Aish HaTorah branch in St. Louis.
 Packouz served for ten years as executive director of Aish HaTorah international operations, and was head of the Miami office of Aish HaTorah's worldwide programs.
 He was a contributor to simpletoremember.com.
 He was also a special correspondent for the Sun Sentinel.
-He was married and the father of nine children, including former international arms dealer and inventor David Packouz.
+He was married to Shoshana, with whom he fathered nine children, including former international arms dealer and inventor David Packouz.
 Packouz died in 2019.

 Intermarriage book

 Packouz spoke out on Jewish continuity through marriage, and in 1976 authored the book, How to Stop an Intermarriage.
 The book was later expanded and retitled as: How to Prevent an Intermarriage - A Guide For Parents to Prevent Broken Hearts.